lisaross/Youtube2Tana/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Raycast](https://raycast.com/) for their extension platform
-- [Tana](https://tana.inc/) for their innovative knowledge management tool
-- Contributors and early testers

 ---

-Made with ❤️ for knowledge workers and Tana enthusiasts
+Made with ❤️ for Tana enthusiasts